 What is session replay?

-Session replay is a powerful tool that enables teams to see and learn from the behaviors of individual users.
+Session replays are a powerful tool that enables teams to see and learn from the behaviors of individual users.
 While traditional analytics tools provide data like bounce rates, clicks, and views, a session replay is a more visual way of understanding what’s happening on your website.
 It’s possible to see what your users are trying to do, what their experience is like, and what needs to be improved by seeing through their eyes.

 Imagine a scenario where a customer walks into a retail store.
 By following them around and keeping track of their movement, you can use that information to recreate their shopping experience as they lived it.
 That’s exactly what a session replay is, except for digital experiences.